-As the science of long-range forecasting matures, and evidence of real-world success accrues (see here and here), new applications of subseasonal and seasonal forecast information are emerging constantly.
+As the science of long-range forecasting matures, and evidence of real-world success accrues (see, for example, verification of East Asian and European seasonal forecasts), new applications of subseasonal and seasonal forecast information are emerging constantly.
 Traditionally, long-range forecasts for the energy industry have focused on expected variations in energy demand due to (mainly) temperature fluctuations, but energy supply is becoming more and more sensitive to weather and climate owing to the increasing importance of generation from renewable sources.

 In recent weeks, the World Climate Service has been extending existing capabilities to provide long-lead forecasts for specific wind farm installations.
 The first question asked by the customer is often, “How good are the forecasts?“, and so a critical part of the product development process is an examination of forecast performance.